“Having Sex Is Part of the Animal Experience” – How do we protect human reproductive rights and the life of the unborn?

 Is abortion ever really necessary?

-Abortion, particularly late term abortions, are a viable medical need in very extreme cases, where the mother’s health is in danger.
+Abortion, particularly late-term abortions, is a viable medical need in very extreme cases, where the mother’s health is in danger.
 There should be restrictions on the use of abortion as a medical procedure.
-A woman or child who is raped, should be able to seek immediate medical interventions to prevent that pregnancy, if that is their choice.
+A woman or child who is raped should be able to seek immediate medical interventions to prevent that pregnancy if that is their choice.

 As a devout Catholic,